-The Grŵp has extended its capital programme to span 9 years according to Welsh Government guidelines.
+The Grŵp has a 9 year capital programme in accordance with Welsh Government guidelines.
 The programme identifies opportunities for improvement and aims at delivering a best in class learning environment for the Grŵp's students through investment in its estate, equipment and staff.
-Major capital projects are due to take place across all of the 4 counties the Grŵp is located in, including those identified as part of the North Wales Growth Bid: the Tourism Talent Network at Rhos and Rural Economy Hub at Glynllifon.
+The capital programme is kept under review, particularly due to the financial headwinds faced.